stedman/stedman.dev/src/_posts/2020-05-11-watching-sass-in-11ty.md

 ---
 title: Watching Sass in Eleventy
 meta:
-  description: Automatically kick-off Sass builds in Eleventy development mode with this workflow.
+  description: Automatically kick-off Sass builds in Eleventy watch mode with this workflow.
 tags:
   - tutorial
   - 11ty
   - sass
 ---

-I've been using [node-sass](https://github.com/sass/node-sass) in my [11ty](https://11ty.dev/) workflow for awhile now but, for whatever reason, couldn't get the `--watch` flag to work.
-This meant that, for any SCSS update, I'd have to toggle back to the command line and manually run `npx node-sass src/_sass/_main.scss dist/css/main.css` or an npm script shortcut for the same.
+I've been using [node-sass](https://github.com/sass/node-sass) in my [11ty](https://11ty.dev/) workflow for awhile now but haven't been able to get the `--watch` flag to work.
+So while Browsersync automatically refreshes the browser for content and template changes, I needed to manually rebuild the Sass files and refresh the browser.

-Well, I finally had enough and came up with something that works for me.
+Well, I finally had enough and hacked a solution that works for me.
 It might just work for you so I'm sharing the details here.

+> UPDATE (2020-09-15): I recently came across an [Egghead tutorial on Sass compiling](https://egghead.io/lessons/11ty-add-sass-compiling-and-watch-for-changes-in-eleventy-11ty) that may have a better solution.
+They are using pure [Sass](https://www.npmjs.com/package/sass) instead of the `node-sass` (LibSass wrapper) package that I've been using.
+I will test this approach soon and post an update here.

 1. Make sure `node-sass` is installed.